davidstone/isocpp/constexpr-parameters.md

 	constexpr int const & x = 42;

 The answer is: it depends.
 If `x` is a global variable, yes.
-If `x` is a local variable, no. If you add in `static`, then it becomes valid again.
+If `x` is a local variable, no. If you add in `static` (any of the meanings), then it becomes valid again.
 Cleaning this up will be the topic of another paper.